advaita-saha/tcp-socket-server/README.md

 allows data to be partitioned for transmission and reassembled in a reliable manner at the receiving end.
 UDP is a connectionless protocol and does not provide guarantees on delivery, unlike TCP.
-UDP is consequently faster and suitable for certain class of applications eg DNS lookups, voice or video applications.In this book, we will focus on the TCP protocol for transport layer.
+UDP is consequently faster and suitable for certain class of applications eg DNS lookups, voice or video applications.
+Here, we will focus on the TCP protocol for transport layer.